ShiCho489/datastructures-algoCpp/lecture7-main/lecture7-main/activity1/README.md

 ## Task 5: Individual (at home)

 - There are two traditional approaches to representing graphs: The adjacency matrix and the adjacency list.
 What are the main differences in term of space/time complexity.
-You can refer to following link: https://www.baeldung.com/cs/adjacency-matrix-list-complexity
+You can refer to following link:

+Adjacency Matrix:-The first way to represent a graph in a computer’s memory is to build an adjacency matrix.
+Assume our graph consists of n vertices numbered from 1 to n.
+An adjacency matrix is a binary matrix of size n \times n.
+There are two possible values in each cell of the matrix: 0 and 1.
+Suppose there exists an edge between vertices v_{i} and v_{j}.
+It means, that the value in the i^{th} row and j^{th} column of such matrix is equal to 1.
+Importantly, if the graph is undirected then the matrix is symmetric.
+Assuming the graph has {n} vertices, the time complexity to build such a matrix is {O(n^2)}.
+The space complexity is also {O(n^2)}.

+Adjacency List:-The other way to represent a graph in memory is by building the adjacent list.
+If the graph consists of n vertices, then the list L contains n elements.
+Each element L_{i} is also a list and contains all the vertices, adjacent to the current vertex v_{i}.
+By choosing an adjacency list as a way to store the graph in memory, this may save us space.
+If {m} is the number of edges in a graph, then the time complexity of building such a list is {O(m)}.
+The space complexity is {O(n + m)}.
+But, in the worst case of a complete graph, which contains {n \choose 2} edges, the time and space complexities reduce to O(n^2). https://www.baeldung.com/cs/adjacency-matrix-list-complexity

 ## Links